Repent! (or Pay Attention)

 This year, I found myself thinking about the shepherds, their place in the story and what they have to tell us.

-It is easy to be sentimental about the shepherds, who in our nativity scenes are respectable, if poor men out in the fields protecting their sheep when suddenly they are surprised by not one but a whole host of angels; shepherds who leave everything to race to Bethlehem with white fluffy lambs in the crook of their arms and whose role is to bear witness to Jesus’ birth.
+It is easy to be sentimental about the shepherds, who in our nativity scenes are respectable, if poor men out in the fields protecting their sheep, shepherds who are suddenly surprised by not one but a whole host of angels; shepherds who leave everything to race to Bethlehem with white fluffy lambs in the crook of their arms and shepherds whose role is to bear witness to Jesus’ birth.

 But when we ignore the picture-perfect Christmas cards and pay close attention, we discover that there is much more to the story of the shepherds.
 The shepherds, whom we are led to believe are and humble, decent men were, in reality, among the most despised people in Jesus’ day.
 In the ancient Middle East shepherds were usually itinerant workers, moving from place to place in search of work, and taking whatever work they could find.